engtuncay/engtuncay.github.io/web-css/css-intro-06-Flexbox.md

 Negative numbers are invalid.

 ---
-### FLEX-BASIS
+## flex-basis

-This defines the default size of an element before the remaining space is distributed.
+This defines *the default size* of an element before the remaining space is distributed.
 It can be a length (e.g. 20%, 5rem, etc.) or a keyword.
-The auto keyword means “look at my width or height property” (which was temporarily done by the main-size keyword until deprecated).
+The auto keyword means “look at my width or height property” (???) (which was temporarily done by the main-size keyword until deprecated).

 The content keyword means “size it based on the item’s content” – this keyword isn’t well supported yet, so it’s hard to test and harder to know what its brethren max-content, min-content, and fit-content do.

 ```css
 .item {